imryn/M.M.A/README.md

     - year of production

 2. add new movie to list.
-3. you can see reviews of the new spider-man movie
+3. search review of a movie

 Developed with Angular 7 and used the "New York Times" API movies for getting the reviews.